ZachWashburn/MovingFunction/README.md

     for this code to work. with a bit of changes you could just not modify the first instance (no .text modification) and call VirtualProtect to not have these requirements.

-    For unknown reasons to me, attaching the VS debugger breaks the code?
-*/